 Computer and Information Systems Manager

 A computer and information systems manager oversees the computer system for an organization or business.
 They work with managers in other departments to determine the goals of the company and design and supervise the installation of a computer system that can fulfill those aims.
 In addition to a bachelor's degree in a relevant field, computer and information systems managers need several years of experience in the field.
-The median salary for this job was $131,600, the U.S. Bureau of Labor Statistics (BLS) reported in May 2015, and the projected job growth was slightly faster than average for the decade of 2014-2024, at 15%.
+The mean salary for this job was $152,860, the U.S. Bureau of Labor Statistics (BLS) reported in May 2018, and the projected job growth was much faster than average for the decade of 2018-2028.

 Computer Systems Analyst

 Computer systems analysts work with information technology professionals and business leaders to examine an organization's computer system and work out ways to make it more efficient.
 A bachelor's degree in a computer field is common, and many also have taken some business courses.
 A master's degree in business administration (MBA) may be required.
 These professionals may work for a business, but many are contracted as consultants.
-The BLS predicted that jobs for computer systems analysts would grow by 21% from 2014-2024, much faster than average for all occupations.
-The median salary in this field, according to the BLS, was $85,800 in May 2015.
+The BLS predicted that jobs for computer systems analysts would grow faster than average from 2018-2028.
+The mean salary in this field, according to the BLS, was $93,610 in May 2018.

 Network and Computer System Administrator

 A network and computer system administrator supervise the operation of an organization's computer system, fixing problems, installing hardware and software and training users, among other tasks.
 Some employers will hire an individual who has completed a certificate program, but most prefer someone with a degree in a relevant field.
-The median salary for this profession was $77,810 in May 2015, the BLS reported, adding that job growth was projected to be 8% from 2014-2024.
+The mean salary for this profession was $87,070 in May 2018, the BLS reported, adding that job growth was projected to be as fast as the average from 2018-2028.

 There are several job options that come with an information technology degree, such as: computer systems analyst, network and computer system administrator, and computer and information systems manager.
 Certifications can be beneficial to job opportunities.